 11. Review of this policy

-We keep this Policy under regular review.
-This Policy was last updated on 10 February 2020.
+We keep this policy under regular review.
+This policy was last updated in July 2020.

 12. How to contact us direct